byErikas/cache-tags/README.md

 # Laravel Redis/Valkey Classic Taggable Cache Implementation
 This is a package that restores the ability to retrieve/flush items from cache only using a single item tag.
+This is done by adding a new driver, `taggable-redis`, that adds the extended functionality.
 Laravel 10+ changed how cache logic works, and removed the ability to retrieve an item using a single tag, it it's tagged with more than a single tag.
 E.g.:
 ```php
 Cache::tags(["tag1", "tag2"])->put("key", true);